MeDirect: New name and developments

+Purchase by Banka Creditas

-On 29 August 2025, MeDirect Bank (Malta) plc announced that it had been notified that the European Central Bank has informed Banka CREDITAS a.s. that it will not object to the purchase by Banka CREDITAS of all shares of MDB Group Limited, MeDirect Bank (Malta) plc's parent company.
-The completion of the acquisition was announced on 10 September 2025.
+MeDirect Bank (Malta) plc announced that it had been notified in August 2025 that the European Central Bank would not object to the purchase by Banka Creditas of all shares of MDB Group Limited, MeDirect Bank (Malta) plc's parent company.

+In September 2025, it was announced that Prague-based Banka Creditas had completed the purchase of MDB Group Limited, the parent company of MeDirect.